Galaxy Luminosity Function of the Coma Cluster from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data Processing Pipeline

 \section{Data Processing Pipeline}

-In order to automatically identify and separate Coma cluster members from diffuse background galaxies and measure their structural parameters, we use the pipeline presented in \citet{Zoeller2024} with a few improvements.
-In the following, we will give a brief overview of the pipeline; for details, we refer to \cite{Zoeller2024}.
+In order to automatically identify and separate Coma cluster member candidates from diffuse background galaxies and measure their structural parameters, we use the pipeline presented in \citet{Zoeller2024} with a few improvements.
+In the following, we will give a brief overview of the pipeline, which is summarized in simplified form in Figure \ref{fig:flowchart}; for details, we refer to \cite{Zoeller2024}.
 The basic pipeline includes accurate measurements of the PSF over the whole field of view using \verb+PSFEx+ \citep{PSFEx}.

 Furthermore, we improve the flattening of the background by subtracting bright stars ($m \lesssim 16\,g'$\,mag) using an extended PSF model, as well as models of the brightest three cluster galaxies NGC\,4889 (including the ICL), NGC\,4874, and NGC\,4839.